pm012/HW8NoSQL/README.md

 # Home Work №8 - NoSQL

 ## Instructions

+Part 1

 1. Provide correct cridentials for MongoDB connection string in config.ini
 2. Run load_json.py to populate data from json files (located in json directory)
 3. run main.py to launch program to search by author or tag.
 Type 'exit' to exit the loop

+Part 2

+1. Files related to the second part of the task is located in the "part2_rebbitMQ" folder (the same MongoDB database is used to store data)
+2. Navigate to part2_rabbitMQ folder and launch RabbitMQ server using command `docker-compose up -d` (NOTE: rabbitmq credentials should be updated both in docker-compose.yml and in config.ini)
+3. You can open rabbitMQ in browser 127.0.0.1:15672 and login using cridentials from the docker-compose.yml file
+4. Run producer.py script - this will generate fake contacts and send messages to RabbitMQ queues.
+5. Run consumer.py script (verify messages in the terminal messages or you can check the messages are handled via RabbitMQ MS in broser)

 # Mongo DB on Atlas with RabitMQ

 ## First part:

-We have JSON file with authors and their attributes: date and location of birth, short biography description. authors.json:
+There is JSON file with authors and their attributes: date and location of birth, short biography description. authors.json:

 ```json